 I read occasionally, and I have put up a summary of a few books that I thought were worthwhile.
 The subjects range from personal growth and development to running a business.
 There are also a few titles that are more of a general interest if you have a curious mind regarding technology, economy, and logic.

-During my athletics career, I wrote quite a bit on the web, but my writing has been close to none in the last few years.
-But I do keep the archives online for my amusement.
-The old entries are in the archive.
+During my athletics career, I wrote quite a bit on the web, but I've written next to nothing in the last few years.
+I keep the old entries online in the archive, mostly for my own amusement.

 I have a couple of photos from the Track and Field days, but I haven't posted many photos online.
-But I keep my Flickr account around.
+I keep my Flickr account around, though.